flavienbwk/book-devops/eng/README.md

 But you also need to know _when_ to reveal your innovations.
 Preston DUNLAP, the USAF's first chief technical officer (CTO), describes in his public letter _Defying Gravity_ how "bureaucratic forces" can harm innovation if introduced too early.

-> « Some have asked me what my recipe for success has been over the last 3 years.
-I didn't talk about it much because I knew that if I revealed things too far in advance, the natural forces of bureaucracy would come back with a vengeance, rejecting the full potential of innovation at every opportunity. » - Preston DUNLAP, Defying Gravity
+> « Some have asked what my playbook for success has been over these last 3 years.
+I’ve been a bit coy on that because I knew that if I revealed the plays ahead of time, the bureaucratic forces of nature would be energized to reject the potential of innovation at every turn. » - Preston DUNLAP, Defying Gravity[^DefyingGravity]

 To avoid technological lag, the leaders of an organization can adopt several practices: